gohugoio/hugo/content/getting-started/configuration.md

 {{% note %}}
 1. Blackfriday flags are *case sensitive* as of Hugo v0.15.
 2. Blackfriday flags must be grouped under the `blackfriday` key and can be set on both the site level *and* the page level.
-Any setting on a page will override the site setting there.
-See [site configuration for more information](/content-management/front-matter/#override-global-blackfriday-configuration).
+Any setting on a page will override its respective site setting.
 {{% /note %}}

 {{% code file="bf-config.toml" %}}